xsuite/xsuite/docs/singlepart.rst

 Create an Xtrack tracker object
 -------------------------------

-An Xtrack tracker object needs to be created to track particles on the chosen computing platform (defined by the context) using the Xline sequence created or imported as described above:
+An Xtrack tracker object needs to be created to track particles on the chosen computing platform (defined by the context) using the Xtrack line created or imported as described above:

 .. code-block:: python

     import xtrack as xt
-    tracker = xt.Tracker(_context=context, sequence=sequence)
+    tracker = xt.Tracker(_context=context, line=line)

 This step transfers the machine model to the required platform and compiles the required tracking code.